uilianries/imgui/Help-Wanted.md

 - Helping to answer in the GitHub [issues/threads](https://github.com/ocornut/imgui/issues) is very helpful too!
 - The wiki needs improvements!

+**Third-party Software**
+<br>If you are familiar or interested in GLFW, designing/developing/submitting those changes to GLFW would be extremely helpful to imgui:
+- GLFW: implement/solve https://github.com/glfw/glfw/issues/427 in GLFW to add missing diagonal resize mouse cursors.
+- GLFW: implement/solve https://github.com/glfw/glfw/issues/1236 in GLFW to allow for portable multi-viewport support.
+- GLFW: implement/solve https://github.com/glfw/glfw/pull/989 in GLFW to allow for portable multi-viewport support.
+(Update: PR submitted as https://github.com/glfw/glfw/pull/1322)

 **Features**
 - Viewport: The multi-viewport feature needs users/testers to move forward! (see [#1542](https://github.com/ocornut/imgui/issues/1542), available in `docking` branch`).
 - Viewport: In particular, Linux/OSX have issues and need some work from volunteers.
 See [#2117](https://github.com/ocornut/imgui/issues/2117).